Spain Student Visa

 Can I work on a Spain student visa?

-Under RD 1155/2024, university and higher-vocational (FP) students can work up to 30 hours per week without a separate permit.
-Language-school students do not get that automatic right.
+Under RD 1155/2024, Article 52.1(a) higher-study authorisations get automatic compatible work under Article 57, generally up to 30 hours per week.
+Language-school and other study categories do not get that broad automatic right.
 We map your position before you rely on it.

 What health insurance do I need?